 Professor Faye Hammill

-My research is on print and literary cultures in North America and Britain in the early to mid twentieth century.
-I have particular specialisms in:
+My research is on literature and print culture in North America and Britain in the early to mid twentieth century.
+I have specialisms in:

 - Periodical Studies

 - Literature and the ocean liner

 My current project is called "Ocean Modern" and will be funded by an AHRC Research, Development and Engagement fellowship from August 2023.
 I'm investigating the powerful symbolism and contested meanings of the ocean liner in twentieth-century literature.
 I'm also exploring the liner as a space for literary activity: looking at reading and writing afloat, as well as on-board libraries, bookshops and printing presses.